 This tire performs well on a variety of road surfaces: tarmac, gravel, countryside as well as forest trails thanks to its universal tread pattern.
 It offers low rolling resistance, which allows you to ride fast.
 It also has reflective sidewalls for extra visibility at night.

-Best puncture resistant tires and best all-rounder
+Best puncture-resistant tires and best all-rounder

 It doesn't get any better than the Schwalbe Marathon Plus when it comes to puncture resistance!

-I use this tire on my wife’s ebike.
-It is pretty much the gold standard as far as general purpose urban commuter tires go.
-They are somewhat heavy, but the weight doesn’t make them sluggish.
-They come with excellent puncture protection, reflective sidewalls and offer very good riding comfort.
-If you’re looking for something you can put on your bike and not think about them for months or even years, they are the tires to get.
+They come with excellent puncture protection and reflective sidewalls and offer very good riding comfort.
+They are the tires to get if you’re looking for something you can put on your bike and not think about for months or even years.

 Best budget tires